iluwatar/java-design-patterns/serialized-entity/README.md

 ---

 ## Intent
-Saves an object to a database
+Saves an object to a database in an efficient serialized form and retrieves/updates/deletes as needed.

 ## Explanation
-Objects are often stored in a database for persistence.
-For efficiency, Java object serialization is used translate the object into a set of bytes.
+Objects can be stored in a database for persistence.
+For efficiency, Java object serialization is used to translate the object into a set of bytes.
 The bytes are then stored in a database as binary large object and then read and reconstituted into the object when needed.